carbon-design-system/carbon-website-archive/src/content/components/checkbox/usage.md

 ### Tables

-See the [Data Tables](/components/data-table/usage) section for guidance on how to use Checkboxes within a table.
+See the [data tables](/components/data-table/usage) section for guidance on how to use Checkboxes within a table.

 ### Default selection